A VENUE FOR ANY OCCASION

 While visiting a small space in the Historic District with a café in mind, Mallory noticed it was connected to a large warehouse with potential for a bigger venue.
 The timing of this discovery seemed like divine intervention to Mallory.
 She saw the opportunity to fulfill her dream to create a sophisticated venue in a fantastic location.

-She reached out to event-planning professionals in Savannah, who confirmed her gut feeling that the warehouse space fulfilled a much-needed niche in the wedding and event industry in Savannah.
 It has the capacity to host large groups – over one hundred guests.
 It’s an indoor and air-conditioned option, which many of the venues downtown capable of hosting big groups are not.
 It’s one of the only modern venues downtown.
-The industrial style makes it a versatile canvas, adaptable to creative concepts in lighting, floral arrangements, décor, and catering.
-Plus, Mallory’s partnership with Don Adams of Kelly Tours provided luxury shuttle options for guests to utilize.
+The industrial style makes it a versatile canvas, adaptable to creative concepts in lighting, floral arrangements, décor, transportation, entertainment and catering.

 Mallory decided to take the plunge.
 Her dream became a reality!
 The Clyde was born.